Dhrumil28/Constrol-systems/README.md

 # Control-systems
-Contains code related to different control systems in different programming languages
+In this repository i will be commiting various code related to different control systems principles in different programming languages